w1ldcrow/Horror-Mob-Randomizer/README.md

 # Horror Mob Randomizer

-The Mob Name Randomizer project aimed to randomize various characteristics or images of monsters to generate new monster ideas for the horror game Midnight Tales, which is currently in development.
+The Horror Mob Randomizer project aimed to randomize various characteristics or images of monsters to generate new monster ideas for the horror game Midnight Tales, which is currently in development.

 ## Project Overview